jdhruv1503/computer-notes/_posts/2021-09-12-python-revision-tour-i-notes.markdown

 In Python, variables use dynamic typing, i.e. datatype of a variable can be changed during runtime.

+Note
+: `id(object)` returns an integer that is the unique ID assigned to that variable or object by Python.

 ## Simple input/output

 Input can be taken by `variableName = input(stringToBeDisplayed)`.
 This will return a string `variableName` with the user input.